Kernix13/basic-mysql-statements/README.md

 -- also: STD() STDDEV() COUNT(DISTINCT) GROUP_CONCAT() JSON_ARRAYAGG() JSON_OBJECTAGG()
 ```

-Group by - use to create 1 row for sub-groups or collections - it makes aggreagte Fxs more powerful - is often used with aggregate functions to group the result-set by one or more columns
+`GRO?UP BY`: Use to create 1 row for sub-groups or collections - it makes aggreagte Fxs more powerful - is often used with aggregate functions to group the result-set by one or more columns

 ```sql
 SELECT COUNT(species), species, weight FROM animals GROUP BY species, weight